The Answers You've Been Looking For. (Note: Some of these answers may change as UAB academic guidelines are continually under review.)

-A. The Office of Financial Aid at UAB distributes and collects applications for both university wide scholarships and financial aid.
-In addition, students enrolled in the UAB School of Business may apply for Collat School of Business scholarships.
+A. See Paying for College for information on scholarships and financial aid provided through the university.
+In addition, students enrolled in the UAB Collat School of Business may apply for Collat School of Business scholarships.

 Q. I work full time.
 Do you offer any courses at night?